FOR ADULTS & TEENS

 My approach to body image therapy is weight-neutral, meaning bodies are not labeled as “good” or “bad,” and worth is never tied to size or appearance.
 Therapy here focuses on how you relate to your body, not changing it.

-Therapy in Roswell, GA (and Virtual Across Georgia)
+Therapy in Roswell, GA (and Virtual Therapy in GA, SC, & FL)

 I offer in-person body image therapy in Roswell, GA, serving clients in surrounding areas such as Alpharetta, East Cobb, Milton, and Sandy Springs.
-I also provide virtual therapy throughout Georgia, which can be especially helpful for college students or young adults with busy schedules.
+I also provide virtual therapy throughout Georgia, South Carolina, and Florida, which can be especially helpful for college students or young adults with busy schedules.

 Whether you’re seeking support for yourself or your teen, therapy can be a space to slow down, feel understood, and begin relating to yourself with more kindness.